devlooped/TableStorage/readme.md

 });
 ```

-The `DocumentType` is the `Type.FullName` of the entity type, and the `DocumentVersion` is
+The `Type` column persisted in the table is the `Type.FullName` of the persited entity, and the
-the `Major.Minor` of its assembly, which could be used for advanced data migration scenarios.
+`Version` is the `Major.Minor` of its assembly, which could be used for advanced data migration scenarios.
+The major and minor version components are also provided as individual columns for easier querying
+by various version ranges, using `IDocumentRepository.EnumerateAsync(predicate)`.

 In addition to the default built-in JSON plain-text based serializer (which uses the
 [System.Text.Json](https://www.nuget.org/packages/system.text.json) package), there are other